wikibonsai/wikibonsai/docs/PHILOSOPHY.md

 ## The Garden

-WikiBonsai is a kind of ["digital garden"][site-digital-gardeners] where you can tend, weed, water, and [plot out a patch of personal space][wikbon-doc-story--walled-gardens].
+WikiBonsai is a kind of ["digital garden"][site-digital-gardeners] where you can tend, weed, water, and [plot out a patch of personal space][wibomd-doc-story--walled-gardens].
 It's a place to demarcate the line between what you've explored and what you've not, to munch on food for thought and understand what's begot.
 By cultivating a digital garden, the concepts and ideas inside can cross-pollinate to stimulate growth of all kinds and break down knowledge silos between fields and topics.
 Stronger connections can begin to root the beginnings of more systematic order...

 ## The Tree